learning-zone/css-basics/README.md

 * Grid specs CSS Grid Layout is a specification for creating two-dimensional grids Grid is a companion to the Flexible Box Module (flexbox).
 Flexbox is designed for one-dimensional layout, so things can be arranged in an unbroken line.
 Grid is designed for two-dimensional layout, meaning the items don't need to sit next to each other.
 In the future we're likely to use both: Grid Layout for main page areas, and flexbox for the smaller UI elements it excels with.

 #### Q. What is CSS BEM?
-The BEM methodology is a naming convention for CSS classes in order to keep CSS more maintainable by defining namespaces to solve scoping issues.
-BEM stands for **Block Element Modifier** which is an explanation for its structure.
+The BEM (**Block Element Modifier**) methodology is a naming convention for CSS classes in order to keep CSS more maintainable by defining namespaces to solve scoping issues.
 A Block is a standalone component that is reusable across projects and acts as a "namespace" for sub components (Elements).
 Modifiers are used as flags when a Block or Element is in a certain state or is different in structure or style.

 ```css
 /* block component */